SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_5_ADVANCED_SPECIALIZATIONS_IMPLEMENTATION_PLAN.md

 ## 🎯 **Phase Overview**

-**Phase 5** focuses on developing **advanced specialization bootcamps** that build upon the core ChemML foundation to provide expert-level training in specialized domains of computational drug discovery and chemical AI.
+**Phase 5** focuses on developing **advanced specialization bootcamps** that build upon the core QeMLflow foundation to provide expert-level training in specialized domains of computational drug discovery and chemical AI.

 ---